gavinliu/Snapmod/docs/policies/privacy-policy.md

 # Privacy Policy

-This privacy policy applies to the Snapmod app (hereby referred to as "Application") for mobile devices that was created by Gavin Liu (hereby referred to as "Service Provider") as a Freemium service.
-This service is intended for use "AS IS".
+This privacy policy applies to the mobile device application Snapmod (hereinafter referred to as "the Application") created by LIU YUNLONG (hereinafter referred to as "we"), which is provided as a freemium service.

 ## Information Collection and Use

-The Application collects information when you download and use it.
-This information may include information such as
+The Application collects information when you use it, which includes only:

-- Your device's Internet Protocol address (e.g. IP address)
-- The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
+- Pages you visit, access times and dates, time spent on these pages
-- The time spent on the Application
-- The operating system you use on your mobile device
+- Operating system of your device, operating system version, device type, device model

-make use of in below ways:
+This information is used in the following ways:

-- Analytics and Improvements: Aggregated and anonymized data helps the Service Provider to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
+- Analysis and Improvement: We anonymize your data and use it to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
-- Third-Party Services: Periodically, the Service Provider may transmit anonymized data to external services.
-These services assist them in enhancing the Application and optimizing their offerings.
+- Third-party Services: We regularly transmit anonymized data to the third-party services described below, which assist us in enhancing the Application and optimizing its products.

-## Third Party Access
+## Third-party Services

-Only aggregated, anonymized data is periodically transmitted to external services to aid the Service Provider in improving the Application and their service.
-The Service Provider may share your information with third parties in the ways that are described in this privacy statement.
+Only anonymized data is transmitted to external services to help us improve the Application and services.
+We share your information with third parties in the manner described in this privacy statement.

-Please note that the Application utilizes third-party services that have their own Privacy Policy about handling data.
-Below are the links to the Privacy Policy of the third-party service providers used by the Application:
+Please note that we only use third-party services that have their own data processing privacy policies.
+The following are links to the privacy policies of third-party services used by the Application:

 - [Google Analytics for Firebase](https://firebase.google.com/support/privacy)
 - [Firebase Crashlytics](https://firebase.google.com/support/privacy)

-The Service Provider may disclose User Provided and Automatically Collected Information:

-- as required by law, such as to comply with a subpoena, or similar legal process;
-- when they believe in good faith that disclosure is necessary to protect their rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
-- with their trusted services providers who work on their behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.

-## Opt-Out Rights
+## Opt-out Rights

-You can stop all collection of information by the Application easily by uninstalling it.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+You can easily stop all information collection by uninstalling the Application.
+You can use the standard uninstallation process provided by your mobile device or mobile application marketplace or network.

 ## Data Retention Policy

-The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at 78450965@qq.com and they will respond in a reasonable time.
+We will retain user-provided data during your use of the Application and for a reasonable time thereafter.
+If you wish to delete user data you have provided through the Application, please contact us at snapmod@gavinliu.cn and we will respond within a reasonable time.

 ## Children

-The Service Provider does not use the Application to knowingly solicit data from or market to children under the age of 13.
+We do not knowingly solicit data from or market to children under the age of 13.

-The Application does not address anyone under the age of 13.
-The Service Provider does not knowingly collect personally identifiable information from children under 13 years of age.
-In the case the Service Provider discover that a child under 13 has provided personal information, the Service Provider will immediately delete this from their servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact the Service Provider (78450965@qq.com) so that they will be able to take the necessary actions.
+The Application is not directed to anyone under the age of 13, and we do not knowingly collect personally identifiable information from children under 13.
+If we discover that a child under 13 has provided personal information, we will immediately delete this information from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us at snapmod@gavinliu.cn and we will delete this information within a reasonable time.

 ## Security

-The Service Provider is concerned about safeguarding the confidentiality of your information.
-The Service Provider provides physical, electronic, and procedural safeguards to protect information the Service Provider processes and maintains.
+We are concerned with safeguarding the confidentiality of your information.
+We provide physical, electronic, and procedural safeguards to protect information we process and maintain.

 ## Changes

-This Privacy Policy may be updated from time to time for any reason.
-The Service Provider will notify you of any changes to the Privacy Policy by updating this page with the new Privacy Policy.
-You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
+This privacy policy may be updated from time to time for any reason.
+We will notify you of any changes to the privacy policy by posting the new privacy policy on this page.
+You are advised to consult this privacy policy regularly for any changes, as continued use is deemed approval of all changes.

 This privacy policy is effective as of 2025-06-10

 ## Your Consent

-By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.
+By using the Application, you consent to our processing of your information as set forth in this privacy policy.

 ## Contact Us

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at 78450965@qq.com.
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at snapmod@gavinliu.cn.